-Participants will receive a basic material kit that includes a range of mediums, papers, and tools, enough to produce a body of artwork during the session.
+Participants will receive a generous material kit that includes a range of mediums, papers, and tools, enough to produce a diverse body of artwork during the session.
 We will be crafting a number of our materials on-site using natural sources.
-A list of supplemental materials will be provided prior to arrival.
+A list of optional supplemental materials will be provided prior to arrival.

 Participants are responsible for their own transportation to and from the workshop site in Cuba, NM.
-Transportation can be arranged for an additional fee.
 Renting a vehicle at the Albuquerque Sunport is an excellent option; the workshop site is approximately 90 minutes north of the airport.
 An Uber ride to Cuba, NM is approximately $125 from the airport.
 During the workshop, transportation is provided to the field sites, or you may use your own vehicle.
 There are also many excellent destinations a short drive from Cuba, including the Chaco Culture National Historical Park, Ojo Caliente Hotsprings, Abiquiu, and Santa Fe.
 Please see the Policies page for more information.

 The field sites are chosen for being both remote and accessible by normal vehicle.
 Walking over natural terrain will be required to access specific areas where we will set up.
 There is one field site that requires a longer walk of approximately a mile in one direction to access.
 Once at the site, it's up to you as to how you would like to wander.
 Participants will need to carry their own daypack with water, art supplies, and personal items.
 Please keep in mind that we are at an altitude of 7,000-8,000'.

-Late May is gorgeous.
-Expect clear dry days in the 70s, and nights in the 30s, with the possibility of wind.
-The sun at this altitude can be unforgiving, however, and hats and sunscreen are recommended.
-We will set up shade structures at all field sites.
+In mid-May, expect dry days in the 70s, and nights in the 30s, with the possibility of wind.
+The sun at this altitude can be intense, and hats and sunscreen are recommended.
 If you are coming from a lower altitude, you may want to arrive to the nearby town of Jemez Springs a day in advance to start acclimating, as we are 7,000-8,000 feet above sea level.
 The weather can be extremely variable, and we plan accordingly.